Black Lives Matter Global Network Foundation: Venezuela and Cuba

-Also controversial was BLMGN's call to "defund the police," likening the police to "slave patrols."
+Martin Luther King Jr.

-In a weekly newsletter celebrating Martin Luther King Jr. Day, BLM Los Angeles, an officially chartered chapter of BLM Grasroots and BLGMN, denounced "white moderates and racists that posted their annual MLK quote even though they are the antithesis of his vision and would’ve denounced Dr. King in the 50s and 60s, when WE quote the Rev. Dr. Martin Luther King Jr, WE evoke his spirit with genuine intention."
+In a weekly newsletter celebrating Martin Luther King Jr. Day, BLM Los Angeles, an officially chartered chapter of BLM Grassroots and BLGMN, denounced "white moderates and racists that posted their annual MLK quote even though they are the antithesis of his vision and would've denounced Dr. King in the 50s and 60s, when WE quote the Rev. Dr. Martin Luther King Jr, WE evoke his spirit with genuine intention."

-A statement that alarmed conservatives and libertarians was a note on the foundation's list of beliefs regarding disrupting the nuclear family.
-It was removed from the foundation's website in 2020:

-On April 6, 2015, while speaking as a guest lecturer at Harvard Law School's 'Globalizing Ferguson: Radicalized Policing and International Violence' forum, Patrisse Cullors stated her opinion that people must "end the imperialist project that's called Israel:"

-Association with extremist figures
+Associations

 Thousand Currents partnership

 BLMGN has been criticized for its partnership with the grantmaking organization Thousand Currents, whose vice-chair is former May 19th Communist Organization member Susan Rosenberg.
-As of June 25, 2020, Thousand Currents deleted its listing of Rosenberg's biography along with its entire board of directors webpage.
 According to Tides as of July 2, 2020, Thousand Currents decided to sunset its fiscal sponsorship of BLM to focus on its core grantmaking activities.
 The IRS granted BLMGNF tax-exempt status in December 2020, enabling it to operate independently of its former fiscal sponsors Thousand Currents and Tides Foundation.

 BLM Grassroots leader Melina Abdullah

 BLM Grassroots, the official subsidiary of BLMGN created in 2020 is led by Melina Abdullah, who also helped found the first BLM chapter in the United States in Los Angeles.
-Abdullah is a vocal supporter of the Southern Poverty Law Center designated hate group Nation of Islam, which has been called out for its black supremacist, anti-white, anti-Semitic, and anti-LGBTQ rhetoric and denounced by the Anti-Defamation League.
+Abdullah has expressed support for the Nation of Islam, which has been criticized for black supremacist, anti-white, antisemitic, and anti-LGBT rhetoric by the Southern Poverty Law Center and the Anti-Defamation League.

 Founder's association with Black Lives Matter at School

 Founding member of BLMGN Ayọ Tometi officially endorses the separate organization Black Lives Matter at School, which in turn has announced its support of BLM Los Angeles, an officially chartered member of BLM Grassroots and BLMGN.
-Black Lives Matter at School lists former domestic terrorist and Weather Underground member Bill Ayers on its endorsements page, and quotes Black Liberation Army member Assata Shakur on its main page.
-Assata Shakur is currently on the FBI's Most Wanted list for domestic terrorism and first-degree murder.
+Black Lives Matter at School lists Bill Ayers, co-founder of the now-defunct Weather Underground organization on its endorsements page, and quotes Black Liberation Army member Assata Shakur on its main page.

-Financial criticism
+Finances

 BLMGN's handling of finances has been criticized by both members of the Black Lives Matter movement and by opponents of Black Lives Matter.

 The charity assessment organization CharityWatch reports that the group has no whistleblower policy, no document destruction and retention policy, does not document meetings of the board, and had only one board member during its 2020 financial reporting period.